SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Molecular-Index Trends and Model Interpretation

-We use molecular indices to connect the observed SPHEREx spectra to temperature, metallicity, and atmospheric physics.
-H$_2$O and CH$_4$ indices mainly trace temperature dependent C/O chemistry \citep{Geballe2002Tclass}, whereas CO and CO$_2$ indices are also sensitive to mixing, metallicity, and non equilibrium effects in the 3--5~$\mu$m window \citep{2007ApJ...655.1079L,2009ApJ...695..844G}.
+We use molecular indices to characterize the temperature-dependent spectrophotometric sequence of the SUDA sample and to identify secondary atmospheric effects.
+H$_2$O and CH$_4$ primarily trace temperature-dependent molecular chemistry \citep{Geballe2002Tclass}, whereas CO and CO$_2$ can additionally respond to vertical mixing, metallicity, and non-equilibrium chemistry in the 3--5~$\mu$m region \citep{2007ApJ...655.1079L,2009ApJ...695..844G}.

-We compute all four indices for our SUDA sample using the continuum to feature ratio $I_{\rm mol}=\langle F_{\lambda,\,\rm cont}\rangle/\langle F_{\lambda,\,\rm feat}\rangle$, following Section~5.3 of \citet{2024ApJ...976...82T}.
-To ensure robust trends, we retain only measurements with uncertainty $\sigma(I_{\rm mol}) \le 0.75$.
-The lowest temperature regime is extended with T/Y dwarfs of JWST NIRSpec spectra from \citet{2025ApJSTu} (orange points in Figure~\ref{fig:mol_index_teff}).
-For comparison, Figure~\ref{fig:mol_index_teff} also shows model index curves at $\log g=5.0$ for three metallicities in each model family: $[\mathrm{M/H}]=+0.3$ (blue), $0.0$ (green), and $-0.5$ (red).
-The SAND sequences are shown as dashed curves and the ATMO2020++ sequences as solid curves.